halelitzhaki/network-protocol-suite/README.md

 ## Acknowledgments

-This project was developed as part of an academic assignment to practice advanced C++ programming concepts.
+This project was developed as part of an academic assignment to practice advanced Python and network programming concepts.

 ## Author